 When we are introduced to Ralph, he is attending 'Bad-anon,' a support group for the video game bad guys that inhabit the arcade's games.
 Ralph explains that after 30 years of doing the same thing and getting no respect for his job, he feels that he doesn't want to be the bad guy anymore.
 The other members claim that he can't mess with the program of his game, and soon finish the meeting, leaving Ralph still dejected.

 Going through 'Game Central Station' (a power strip with surge protectors that has all the arcade's game plugged into it), Ralph returns to his game, only to see the inhabitants of the Niceland apartments throwing a party (even Pac-Man is there!).
 Ralph is upset that he wasn't invited, and attempts to get in.
 However, upon seeing a special cake that was made with all the Nicelanders and Felix on top and Ralph in a pit on the bottom, he gets upset.
-When one of the Nicelanders claims that he's just the bad guy who wrecks things,' Ralph angrily leaves, intending to somehow get a medal of his own, and prove he can be a hero.
+When one of the Nicelanders claims that he's just the bad guy who wrecks things,' Ralph destroys the cake in a fit of rage and angrily leaves, intending to somehow get a medal of his own, and prove he can be a hero.

 Going off to a bar-game called Tapper's, Ralph is unsure what to do, when he encounters a soldier from a new first-person shooter named "Hero's Duty."
 The soldier is a nervous wreck from hunting bugs, but when Ralph hears there's a medal at the end of the game, he eagerly takes up the soldier's armor, and heads off through 'Game Central Station,' to board the transport to "Hero's Duty."
-On his way there Q*Bert is at the station and he tell him where he is going, then is off.
+On his way there Q*Bert, a homeless character whose game has been unplugged is at the station and he tell him where he is going, then is off.

 As the game begins to reset for the next player, Ralph learns that the medal he wants is at the top of that tower.
 Removing his armor, he climbs the tower, and finds himself in a room full of Cy-bug eggs.
 Making his way through them all, he finds the medal (with the name 'Hero' on it) floating in the center of the room.
 Reaching it and taking it, a group of holographic soldiers appear, and salute Ralph on a job well done.